UBC-MDS/autopredictor/README.md

     The `fit` function returns a dictionary containing four metric scores for each model.

-5. Display an overview of the results in a table format:
+4. Display an overview of the results in a table format:

     ```python
     scores_test = autopredictor.show_all(results_test)
     scores_train = autopredictor.show_all(results_train)
     ```

     By calling `autopredictor.show_all(results)`, the function will print a tabulated version of the resulting DataFrame for easier visualization.

-6. Identify the best score with respect to a specific metric:
+5. Identify the best score with respect to a specific metric:

     ```python
     autopredictor.display_best_score(metric='r2')
     ```

-7. Get a summary of all scoring metrics associated with a specific model:
+6. Get a summary of all scoring metrics associated with a specific model:

     ```python
-    predictor.select_model(model='Linear Regression')
+    autopredictor.select_model(model='Linear Regression')
     ```

 ### Example